 Bothwell Foundation helps in the Fight Against Breast Cancer

-Stereotactic Breast Biopsy System: In 2018 the Bothwell Foundation has started raising funds for a stereotactic breast biopsy system.
-Currently, Bothwell leases a mobile stereotactic breast biopsy system that is on site every two weeks.
+Stereotactic Breast Biopsy System: In 2018 the Bothwell Foundation started raising funds for a stereotactic breast biopsy system.
+Bothwell has been leasing a mobile stereotactic breast biopsy system that is on site every two weeks.
 If patients miss the time period that the system is here, they have to wait for the table to return.
 Waiting causes additional anxiety for patients and leads to many physicians referring their patients out of town to have the test performed elsewhere is a more timely fashion.

 “By purchasing our own machine, we would be able to perform the test for patients right away and get their results to them sooner.
 They would no longer have to wait for the procedure and would be able to stay in Sedalia to receive care,” said Marc Dougherty, Bothwell Regional Health Center Radiology Director.

 If a lump or abnormality is detected during a mammogram, additional tests are needed to be performed.
 This is where the stereotactic breast biopsy unit comes in.
 It is used in the process to determine if a lump or abnormality is benign or cancerous.
 Stereotactic breast biopsy uses mammography – a specific type of breast imaging that uses low-dose x-rays — to help locate a breast abnormality and remove a tissue sample for examination.
 It’s less invasive than surgical biopsy, leaves little to no scarring and can be an excellent way to evaluate calcium deposits or tiny masses that are not visible on ultrasound.

 An additional piece of new equipment and technology that Bothwell Regional Health Center recently acquired is a breast coil that will be used in conjunction with the MRI machine to help enhance our current diagnostic capabilities.
 The breast coil is sensitive to things that mammography may not pick up.